RomarioNijimAlmond/Playwright-api-ui/README.md

 * interfaces
 * navigation enums

+## Contributing

+Contributions are always welcome!

+You can fork the project and submit a PR that will under go a code review.

+## Feedback

+I hope you enjoyed my project, If you have any feedback, please reach out to me at romario.nijim11@gmail.com

 ## Notes

 * some of the API endpoints for the petstore responds with an invalid response when performing negative testing methods